Skip to Content

 Are the routes well-marked?

-All three routes are marked with traditional yellow arrows painted on the ground, walls, poles, etc. From time to time you see official route marking such as wooden or stone signs, and metal plaques on the ground.
+All three routes are marked with traditional yellow arrows painted on the ground, walls, poles, etc. From time to time you see official route markings such as wooden or stone signs, and metal plaques on the ground.

 The Coastal and the Central Routes (the first 7 km it’s the same route) are marked quite well starting from the Cathedral.
-The first 2 kilometers through the historical center of Porto are a bit confusing because there are many ads, cars, people, etc. You have to look careful not to miss a yellow arrow.
+The first 2 kilometers through the historical center of Porto are a bit confusing because there are many ads, cars, people, etc. You have to be careful not to miss a yellow arrow.

 The first 10 km of the Litoral Way are not marked.
 The route marking starts at the information office in Matosinhos.
 From there on you can follow traditional Camino signs.
 Despite not being marked the Litoral Way is the easiest route to walk out of Porto.
 From the Cathedral you go down to the Douro River and follow it and then the coast for 10 km.
 It’s a very straightforward route.